By the end of this section, you will be able to:

 This underdamped solution is shown in Figure 14.17(b).
 Notice that the amplitude of the oscillations decreases as energy is dissipated in the resistor.
 Equation 14.45 can be confirmed experimentally by measuring the voltage across the capacitor as a function of time.
 This voltage, multiplied by the capacitance of the capacitor, then gives q(t).

-Try an interactive circuit construction kit that allows you to graph current and voltage as a function of time.
-You can add inductors and capacitors to work with any combination of R, L, and C circuits with both dc and ac sources.
+In the interactive circuit construction kit simulation below, you can add inductors and capacitors to work with any combination of R, L, and C circuits with both dc and ac sources.
+Then you can measure and evaluate current and voltage, and graph them as a function of time.

 In an RLC circuit, (a) Is the circuit underdamped, critically damped, or overdamped? (b) If the circuit starts oscillating with a charge of on the capacitor, how much energy has been dissipated in the resistor by the time the oscillations cease?